 Why complete your Adventurous Journey or Project with Didier Walks?

-- More than 15 years of experience working with young people and over 1700 km hiking experience including
+- More than 15 years of experience working with young people

 - A 2016 solo end-to-end hike of Western Australia’s 1000km Bibbulmun Track

 - 3 years Directing children’s camps for the YMCA